ForgingAntiquity/forgingantiquity.github.io/about.md

 of the illegal trafficking of artefacts; and public perceptions of the relative value of scientific and humanities expertise in the detection of forged artefacts.

-To futther these aims, we have written [journal articles and book chapters](/research#publications) relating to the theme; devleoped an an [online list of forged papyri](/forgeries) from (or allegedly from) Egypt and a [typology](/typology) for classifying them; and are writing a monograph on the mid-nineteenth century master forger and self-taught manuscript expert Constantine Simonides.
+As outcomes for these aims, we have written [journal articles and book chapters](/research#publications) relating to the theme; devleoped an an [online list of forged papyri](/forgeries) from (or allegedly from) Egypt and a [typology](/typology) for classifying them; and are writing a monograph on the mid-nineteenth century master forger and self-taught manuscript expert Constantine Simonides.
 This will focus primarily on the collection of forged papyri in the World Museum at Liverpool and on Simonides' time in England in 1859--1863, telling the story of someone forging Greek history, and selling it (literally and metaphorically) to the English.

 <a name="team"/>
 ## Team